 Traffic Division

-The Traffic Division is currently comprised of one motorcycle officer and one police aide who are supervised by the Administrative Sergeant.
+The Traffic Division is currently comprised of one motorcycle officer and one police aide.
 The Traffic Division is responsible for traffic enforcement; accident investigation and reconstruction; special event planning and traffic control; and Post-Storage Hearings.

 Special Response Team